electrical-and-electronic-measurement/EasyEIS-with-SMU/docs/EIS-with-Keithley-2450.md

 The Test Script Processor (TSP®) scripting engine is a Lua interpreter.
 In TSP-enabled instruments, the Lua programming language has been extended with Keithley-specific instrument control commands.

-Lua is an efficient general purpose scripting language with simple syntax and a complete functionality set supported by an active community of developer and with a rich ecosystem of open source libraries.
+Lua is an efficient general-purpose scripting language with simple syntax and a complete functionality set supported by an active developer community and a rich ecosystem of open-source libraries.

-TSP allows to control every features of the instrument while using standard while using standard programming commands to control script execution such as variables, functions, conditional branching, and loop control.
+TSP controls every instrument's features while using standard programming commands to control script execution such as variables, functions, conditional branching, and loop control.

 The main limit of TSP is that all code should reside in a single file named `*.tsp`.
-File with extension. `.lua` can not be executed form _Script Manager_ and external file can not be loaded at runtime using the `import <module name>` syntax.
-There is no easy way to add functionality loading external module from one of the many Lua open source repositories.
+File with extension. `.lua` can not be executed from _Script Manager,_ and external files can not be loaded at runtime using the `import <module name>` syntax.
+There is no easy way to add functionality loading external modules from one of the many Lua open source repositories.

 ## How To Perform an EIS on Keithley 2450 with TSP

-Single-Sine [EIS measurements](docs/electrochemical-Impedance-spectroscopy.md) involve applying a sinusoidal perturbation (voltage or current) at different frequencies and measuring the response (current or voltage respectively).
-A sinusoidal source current signal has been used for this experiment and voltage across DUT has been meaured with a four wire measurement configuration.
+Single-Sine [EIS measurements](docs/electrochemical-Impedance-spectroscopy.md) involve applying a sinusoidal perturbation (voltage or current) at different frequencies and measuring the response (current or voltage, respectively).
+A sinusoidal source current signal has been used for this experiment, and the voltage across DUT has been measured with a four-wire measurement configuration.

 See also [Getting Stated](getting_started.md)